The Impressively Powerful NANLINK Mobile App Is Here

 Posted by Sam Mallery on Oct 11th 2021

 The most common question we hear from the Nanlite community is "Are you going to make a new app?"
 The answer is yes, and we're excited to announce that it's available today and it's incredibly powerful.
 The new NANLINK mobile app provides direct wireless control of the new PavoTube II X-Series LED tube lights, and in the near future it will be compatible with every Nanlite fixture that has built-in Bluetooth.

 You can also control lights that have 2.4G with the new NANLINK app, such as the PavoTube 30C and 15C, the Forza 500 and others, you just need to also use the new NANLINK WS-TB-1 Transmitter Box, a compact and lightweight device with a 10-hour internal battery.
 The Transmitter Box can also be powered by AC or external powerbank batteries for longer shoots.
 The bottom line is that the new NANLINK app will provide deep wireless control of the vast majority of Nanlite fixtures.

 The version of the NANLINK app for Apple iOS launches today.
-A version for Android and a version for iPadOS are both in development and will be launched in late December 2021.
+The version for Android can be downloaded here.
+A version for iPadOS is in development and will be launched in the near future.